Canon G9 X Mark II vs Sony A6000

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (41 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the A6000 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens build in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens built in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the A6000 and their specifications in the Sony E-Mount Lens Catalog.
+You can compare the optics available for the A6000 and their specifications in the Sony E-Mount Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The G9X Mark II was launched at a lower price than the A6000, despite having a lens build in.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
+The G9X Mark II was launched at a lower price than the A6000, despite having a lens built in.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon G9 X Mark II vs Sony A6000